calmm-js/freer/README.md

 import * as R from 'ramda'
 ```

-Neither of those libraries is required in order to use the library.
+Neither of those libraries is required in order to use this library.

 ### <a id="free-monad"></a> [≡](#contents) [▶](https://calmm-js.github.io/freer/index.html#free-monad) [Free monad](#free-monad)